Geocode and symbolize campaign contributions

 - Turn the layers on and off and notice any patterns.

 Next, you will assess where you might host outreach events to communities that may not have been involved before.
 The impact of lower household income affects areas that are predominantly Hispanic/Latino, so you may consider increasing outreach efforts to that demographic.
-Those areas also had large numbers of Millennial and Generation Z residents.
-The Millennials, who are older and more likely to be settled in stable careers, may be most likely able to financially contribute to your campaign.

 - Continue exploring the layers and answer the following questions: